mal-boisestate/afilament/README.md

 - Basal intensity (bottom part of the cell)
 - F-actin signal intensity (basal)
 - Nodes basal, in number

+### TENSORBOARD
+You can visualize in real time the train and test losses, the weights and gradients, along with the model predictions with tensorboard:

+tensorboard --logdir=runs

 ## CREDITS